kean/Nuke/Documentation/Guides/image-formats.md

 }
 ```

+To see this code in action, check out the demo project attached in the repo.

 > `GIF` is not the most efficient format for transferring and displaying animated images.
 The current best practice is to [use short videos instead of GIFs](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `MP4`, `WebM`).
 There is a PoC available in the demo project which uses Nuke to load, cache and display an `MP4` video.